PermafrostDiscoveryGateway/viz-workflow/docker-parsl-workflow/README.md

 - If working on a laptop rather than a server, clone repository & open the Docker Desktop app, then navigate to repository in VScode.
 If working on a server, SSH into the server in VScode, clone the repository, and navigate to the repository.
 - Retrieve input data to process. **(TODO: make sample data accessible)**
-- Edit the filepath to the input data in the Dockerfile as needed.
+- Edit the filepath for the WORKDIR in the Dockerfile as needed.
+  - TODO: remove this step
 - Ensure an environment is activated in the terminal that is built from the same `requirements.txt` file as the docker image.
 This requires you to create a fresh environment, activate it, then run `pip install -r requirements.txt` in the command line.
 - Run `docker build -t image_name .` in the command line.
 - Run the container and specify a persistent directory for input and output data, updating the path as needed: `docker run -v /path/to/repository/viz-workflow/docker-parsl-workflow/app:/app image_name`